KMXEUN004/UCTSHARCBuoy_SDS_SystemDesign/README.md

 <br />

 The code design contains libraries which need to be downloaded in order to implement the code design.
-The following libraries and the associated links are listed below:
+The libraries used and the associated links are listed below:
 * **"VL53L1X.h"**, library used for communication with the VL53L1X sensor. ("Continuous", https://github.com/pololu/vl53l1x-arduino), (Pololu, et al., 2021).
 * **"RTClib.h"**, library for controlling the DS3231 RTC. (“DS3231_alarm”, https://github.com/adafruit/RTClib), (Adafruit: MIT License, n.d.).
 * **"IridiumSBD.h"**, library for communucatoin between Arduino and Iridium modems.(https://github.com/mikalhart/IridiumSBD/blob/master/src/IridiumSBD.h), (Hart, 2019).